How Much Benadryl Makes You Hallucinate? | Unraveling Mysteries

 Practical swaps

-• Night-time itch: topical 1 % hydrocortisone plus oral cetirizine
+• Night-time itch: topical 1% hydrocortisone plus a less-sedating antihistamine if appropriate

-• Cold-related sleeplessness: warm bath, 3 mg melatonin, dark bedroom
+• Cold-related sleeplessness: warm bath, dark bedroom, and a consistent wind-down routine

-By choosing agents with a low anticholinergic load, you slash the chance of accidental delirium while still taming pesky symptoms.
+By choosing options with a lower anticholinergic burden, you reduce the chance of confusion or accidental delirium while still addressing symptoms.

 Understanding Anticholinergic Toxicity